 #9.
 Snap a photo of your feet on the PDX carpet

 The PDX carpet gained notoriety due to its unique design and the fact that people loved to take pictures of their stocking feet on it.
 It was the classic social media sign that you were coming or going.
-The infamous carpet has been replaced with an updated design but it’s still worth snapping a shot of your toes when you disembark.
+The infamous carpet has been replaced throughout most of the Portland airport with an updated design, but you can still find a small section of the old iconic carpet in Terminal A.

 #10.
 Play old school video games at Ground Kontrol

 With over 60 classic video games and 27 pinball machines, Ground Kontrol is a gamer’s paradise.
 Kids have to leave in the evening when the bar opens so that the adults can really let loose!

 #11.
 Eat “bone marrow” ice cream at Salt & Straw